syncfusion-content/flutter-docs/Flutter/chart/zoom-pan.md

 ---
 layout: post
-title: Zooming and Panning in Syncfusion Flutter Charts
-description: Learn how to enable zooming and panning in Flutter Charts
+title: Zooming and Panning in Syncfusion Flutter Charts description:Learn how to enable zooming and panning and its features available in the Syncfusion Flutter Charts widget.
 platform: flutter
 control: Chart
 documentation: ug